Paul Bunker

 Paul Delmont Bunker (May 7, 1881 – March 16, 1943) was an American football player and soldier.
 Bunker attended the U.S. Military Academy and became the first football player at West Point to be selected as a first-team All-American by Walter Camp.
 Bunker was chosen as an All-American at the tackle position in 1901 and repeated as an All-American in 1902, but as a halfback.
 He served in the U.S. Army for 40 years and was in command of the coastal artillery forces in the Battle of Corregidor.
 On the fall of Corregidor, Bunker became a prisoner of war.
-He died of starvation and disease in a Japanese prison camp in 1943 after losing 70 pounds.
+He died of starvation and disease in a Japanese prison camp in 1943 after losing 70 pounds at the age of 61.
 His posthumously published journal, Paul Bunker's Diary, became a best-seller.
 He was elected to the College Football Hall of Fame in 1969.

 U.S. Military Academy

 All-American football player

 Born in Alpena, Michigan, Bunker enrolled at the U.S. Military Academy at West Point, New York.
 At West Point, Bunker played at the tackle and halfback positions on the academy's football team from 1899-1902.
 One writer summarized Bunker's football career at West Point as follows:

 A steel-chested, tow-haired, rugged tackle tipping the scales well over 215 pounds, Bunker made the cadet varsity as a plebe in 1899 and played without relief throughout the 1900, '01 and '02 grid campaigns. ...
 He was not the colorful elusive runner so prominent in football today, but depended on bull strength and a pair of piston-like legs that consistently sent him through the center of the line for three, four and five yards at a clip.

 At West Point, Bunker was a classmate of Gen. Douglas MacArthur.
 MacArthur also served as the manager of the Army football team in 1902 when Bunker was at his peak.
 Bunker was selected by Walter Camp as a member of the 1901 and 1902 College Football All-America Teams.
 Bunker is one of a handful of athletes to win All-America honors at two different positions.
 He was selected as an All-American tackle in 1901 and as a halfback in 1902.

 In 2008, Sports Illustrated sought to identify the college football players who would have likely won the Heisman Trophy as the best player in the sport during each of the years before the award's inception in 1935.
 Sports Illustrated selected Bunker as the retroactive Heisman Trophy winner for 1902.